-The Cleveland Aquarium is an abandoned aquarium located in Gordon Park in the Glenville neighbourhood of Cleveland, Ohio.
+The Cleveland Aquarium was an aquarium within Gordon Park in the Glenville neighborhood of Cleveland, Ohio.

 The aquarium was originally located in Gordon Park’s bathhouse, which had been built a decade earlier.
 In 1943, the Cleveland Museum of Natural History converted it into a trailside museum containing displays of local flora, fauna, and fish.
 It closed in 1953 when the Cleveland Memorial Shoreway was constructed through the park.

 The Cleveland Museum of Natural History built a new structure elsewhere for its collections but donated its aquatic remnants to the Cleveland Aquarium Society.
 The trailside museum was renovated by Society volunteers for about $25,000 to house the aquarium which opened to the public on February 6, 1954.
 1

 The new facility, operated under the Natural History Museum, featured 50 freshwater and marine exhibits and included sharks, swordfish, sawfish, seahorses, eels, squid, octopus, and coral.
 1 It acquired some rare species as well, including a pair of Australian lungfish in 1966 and red-bellied piranhas in 1970.
 The building, however, was small.
 A $300,000 gift from the Loonard C. Hanna Foundation allowed for the completion of a new Howard B. Cain-designed octagonal wing in 1967 that tripled the aquarium’s size and let the tank capacity increase from 8,000 gallons to 82,000 gallons.

 Despite large crowds, the aquarium experienced fiscal deficits.
 1 The museum requested an admission increase, which required a city council override of a mayoral veto in 1979.